Human Instruments is an organisation which researches, designs and develops high quality musical instruments for people with physical disabilities.

 We have been a part of truly innovative and inspirational musical spectacles and it is our vision to bring talented disabled musicians, performers and composers to the world stage.

 Human Instruments is actively seeking collaborative projects, financial support and welcoming new players and team members.

-Rolf Gehlhaar is a composer of instrumental electronic and computer music.
+Human Instruments was founded by London-based father and son team Rolf Gehlhaar and Vahakn Matossian.
+Rolf is a composer of instrumental electronic and computer music.
 He is a pioneer in musical interactivity and has developed a system named SOUND=SPACE sine the late 70′s.
-His body of work includes generative visuals and music, Gravity Drawings & CaDaReMi, computer-aided composition and performance named HEAD-SPACE and computer controlled kinetic sculptures exhibited at Kinetica and in private collections.
+Other works include generative visuals and music, computer-aided composition and performance instruments and computer controlled kinetic sculptures exhibited at Kinetica Museum London and in private collections internationally.

-After studying Philosophy and Science at Yale University and postgraduate studies in Music at the University of California, Berkeley, he was engaged by Karlheinz Stockhausen as his personal assistant in 1967 for three years.
-He became a freelance composer and performer.
-From 1971 he received over 50 major commissions, numerous prizes and appointments at international electronic and computer music research institutions - IRCAM Paris / The Centre Pompidou Paris / The Sydney Opera House / CEM Netherlands / University of New England NSW / MIT Cambridge / Hayward Gallery London and has developed numerous interactive music installations throughout Europe.
+After studying Philosophy and Science at Yale University and postgraduate studies in Music at the University of California, Berkeley, he was hired by Karlheinz Stockhausen for three years after which he became a freelance composer and performer.
+He received over 50 major commissions, prizes and appointments at the worlds leading international electronic and computer music research institutions.

 Vahakn Mastossian MA Rca is a music specialist and product designer working internationally from London.